FOSE-Foundation/DIGITAL-HODL-UP/README.md

 ### (2) OPEN SOURCE LICENSING

-Free Market Kids has granted FOSE Foundation use of the DIGITAL (not physical) Hodl Up game using license Creative Commons Attribution–NonCommercial–ShareAlike (BY-NC-SA 4.0).
+Free Market Kids who created the game has granted FOSE Foundation use of the DIGITAL (not physical) Hodl Up game using license Creative Commons Attribution–NonCommercial–ShareAlike (BY-NC-SA 4.0).
 See "License".
-Free Market Kids retains the registered TM for Hodl Up and copyright for its rulebook and artwork.

 ### (3) PROOF-OF-CONCEPT